Grief & Loss Counseling

 It’s about creating space for what you’re already carrying.

-We make space for the sadness, the anger, the confusion, and even the moments that don’t make sense.
-We move at your pace, not anyone else’s.
+In our work together, we don’t push the grief away.
+We take time to understand it—at your pace, not anyone else’s.
+There’s room for the sadness, the anger, the confusion, and even the moments that don’t make sense.

-Over time, something begins to shift.
+Over time, something starts to shift.

 How I Can Support You as a Grief Counselor

-I want you to know that I’m not here to take your grief away.
+I’m not here to take your grief away.

 That loss matters.
 Your connection to that person matters.